3 Days from Diagnosis to Options

 "We offer the highest quality of care using the latest technology." – Dr. John K. Lynch, Radiation Oncologist

-St. Bernards is the only medical center in Northeast Arkansas with two board certified radiation oncologists on staff.
+St. Bernards has two board certified/eligible oncologists and a dietician on staff.
 Drs.
-John K. Lynch and John Allgood are our radiation oncologists and they lead our specially trained cancer care team in diagnosing, planning treatments and delivering radiation treatments and support services to patients with a wide variety of cancers.
+John K. Lynch and Christian Okoye are our radiation oncologists and they lead our specially trained cancer care team in diagnosing, planning treatments and delivering radiation treatments and support services to patients with a wide variety of cancers.

 The cancer care team includes radiation oncologists, radiation physicists, certified medical dosimetrists, radiation therapists, nurses—both registered nurses and nurse practitioners—and cancer navigators.
 They work closely with radiation oncologists, medical oncologists, surgeons and others in a multidisciplinary approach to cancer treatment.
-For more information call, (870) 972-4510.
+For more information on radiation oncology call, 870.207.8210.

 One of the most important aspects of cancer care is the technology used to diagnose and treat various forms of the disease.
 Through a continuing program of needs assessment and planning, St. Bernards updates equipment, regularly replacing good technology with great technology, including: